codycarter1763/ESP32-TFT-Halloween-Skulls/README.md

 </p>

 <h1>About</h1>
-<h6> &emsp; This is a guide and build log of how to implement animated eyes into a halloween skull using the ESP32 microcontroller and two 1.44" SPI TFT screens.
-This is a fairly easy project, though it does take some TFT_eSPI library configuration to optimize the ESP32 and the 1.44" SPI TFT hardware.</h6>
+ &emsp; This is a guide and build log of how to implement animated eyes into a halloween skull using the ESP32 microcontroller and two 1.44" SPI TFT screens.
+This is a fairly easy project, though it does take some TFT_eSPI library configuration to optimize the ESP32 and the 1.44" SPI TFT hardware.

 <h1>Parts List</h1>